SPJ27/Mindstorm-INO/README.md

 ### Why Mindstorm INO?

 Lego Mindstorms are expensive, so this board aims to (sort of) act as a cheap-alternative to Lego.
 I built **Mindstorm INO** because I wanted a faster and simpler way to build robots without redesigning the hardware every time.
-It also helps me experiment freely, switch projects quickly, and learn robotics in a hands-on way.
 I plan on to make it more compact by designing PCB boards.

 ---